MileHacker Logo

 Tour Bus & Water Ferry

 • Tour buses: Not common Within the park due to its vastness.
-Some exclusive operators offer tours from Seattle or Port Angeles that cover park highlights.
+Some private operators offer tours from Seattle or Port Angeles that cover park highlights.
 These suit those preferring not to drive.

-• **Boat taxis/water transportation:** Kayak, canoe, and rowboat rentals be present at Lake Crescent Lodge.
-No public boat taxis on the lake.
-Commercial whale watching excursions operate from The harbor Angeles.
+• **Boat taxis/water transportation:** Kayak, canoe, and rowboat rentals show up at Lake Crescent Lodge.
+No public boat taxis along the lake's shore.
+Commercial tours to see whales operate from Port Angeles.

-• Other unique transport: Not applicable to Olympic National Park (no cable cars, funiculars, etc.).
+• Other unique transport: Not applicable to A Unesco World heritage site (no cable cars, funiculars, etc.).

 Mobility & Accessibility